vbMAPI Outlook Security Evader

 This file is installed automatically by our installer.
 The file can be found in the following folder on your machine:

-Note: On 64 bit operating systems, vbMAPI is still installed to the 32-bit version of your Program Files folder (usually called 'Program Files (x86)').
-The single vbMAPI.vb file provides all the functionality (both 32 bit and 64 bit versions) in one single source file.
+Note: The single vbMAPI.vb file provides all the functionality (both 32 bit and 64 bit versions) in one single source file.

 Threading

-If you really need multi-threaded support, then you need to create a completely seperate instance of vbMAPI in each thread using the following snippet:
+If you really need multi-threaded support, then you need to create a completely separate instance of vbMAPI in each thread using the following snippet:

 Dim Session As vbMAPI_Session